My experiences with different boats on 3-9 month Expeditions !

 Which boat?

-If it has to be small then a folding boat or a Tri/Catamaran
+If it has to be small

-The extremely good old Nautiraid Grand-Raid II is unfortunately no longer usable with the current bad materials and in the new design...
+The extremely good old Nautiraid Grand-Raid II is unfortunately no longer usable with the current bad materials and the new design...

 Klepper Aerius 1 Expedition